Dynamics on free-by-cyclic groups: Local models for the semiflow

 Let us next consider the local model about a point $x$ in a $1$--cell $e$ with $d(e) > 2$.
 When $e$ is a vertical $1$--cell there is a local model for which the semiflow restricts to a local flow.
 Indeed, if $x = \Gamma_{t}\cap e$, then for nearby $t'<t<t''$ with $t''-t'$ sufficiently small, we will have that $\Gamma_s\cap e$ is a vertex of $\Gamma_s$ of degree $d(e)$ for all $s\in [t',t'']$.
 Subdividing each edge of $\Gamma_{t'}$ adjacent to $x'=\Gamma_{t'}\cap e$ by adding a point very close to $x'$, and letting $K$ be the star of $x'$, we see that the flow defines a homeomorphism $K\times[t',t'']\to\M(K,t''-t')$ via $(y,s)\mapsto \flow_{s-t'}(y)$.
 See Figure~\ref{F:localedge}.

 When $e$ is a skew $1$--cell with $d(e) = 3$ there is a local model neighborhood as shown at the right of Figure \ref{F:localedge}.
-Observe that any such $x$ is contained in $X_i'(t)$ for some $t_i < t < t_{i+1}$ and some building block $X_i'$.
-In particular, the local models are obtained from the explicit construction of the building blocks; see Definition \ref{D:building blocks}.
+Observe that any such $x$ is contained in $\Gamma_t$ for some $i/m < t < (i+1)/m$ and some building block $X_i'$ from the proof of Proposition \ref{P:X' cell structure}.
+In particular, the local models are obtained from the explicit construction of the building blocks in the proof of Proposition \ref{P:X' cell structure}.
 Here we note that the maps $\flow_s\colon \flow_t(K) \to \flow_{t+s}(K)$ are not homeomorphisms, although they are controlled rel boundary.

 Finally we consider local models near $0$--cells, for which there is a variety of possible behavior.
 To simplify the discussion, let us assume $v$ is a $0$--cell that does not lie in the interior of an old skew $1$--cell and does not have a local model homeomorphic to a surface.
 For such a point, we will actually illustrate two local models, one above $v$ and one below $v$.
 By combining these, one obtains what we call a \emph{stacked local model}.